 Expanding upon these questions, one can outline several concrete steps necessary in the formulation of a knowledge retention strategy:

-- Understanding your risk factor: Liebowitz (2011) identified
+Step 1: Understand your risk factor: Liebowitz (2011) identified the following risks:

 - The average age of your employees is high